weacodi/weacodi-grafana-plugin/README.md

 Comfort Diagram (WeaCoDi™)** — a datasource + panel combo with a Fastify API that draws the multi-layer comfort chart directly inside Grafana dashboards.
-Weacodi is an alternative way to visualize the weather forecast, letting you assess atmospheric conditions in one second without parsing numeric tables.
-The layered diagram shows daylight, sun, clouds, rain, snow, wind, comfort score, wet/ice flags, and pressure in a single glance.
+Weacodi is an alternative way to visualize the weather forecast, letting you assess atmospheric conditions in one second without parsing numeric tables with icons.
+The layered diagram shows daylight, sun, clouds, rain, snow, wind, comfort score,wet/ice flags, and pressure in a single glance.

 ![Stockholm forecast](weacodi-grafana-plugin-stockholm.pdf)